Medium Difficult Bible Quiz with Answers.

 People from biblical times recognized discipline as both verbal and physical.

-One of the most effective tools in the rod of discipline was the physical rod of correction.
+One of the most effective tools in the discipline of children was the physical rod of correction.

 During the author's childhood, the rod of correction was quite effective.

-However, in modern times, the only discipline is "time out" and "go to your room and play with your Android."
+However, in modern times, the only discipline is "time out," aka "go to your room and play with your Android."

 "No man left behind" has a new meaning to the current generation, where no one is a failure, and every participant in any competition is awarded a medal.